Government announces further changes to the CCCFA regime

 Following this criticism, in January 2022 the Government announced an investigation into the impact of the changes to the CCCFA led by MBIE and the Council of Financial Regulators (Investigation).
 For more information on this, please see our previous article - CCCFA investigation fast-tracked due to wide-spread concern.

-On 11 March 2022, the Government announced that, while the Investigation was ongoing, Cabinet had agreed to initial changes to the Credit Contracts and Consumer Finance Regulations 2004 (Regulations) and the Responsible Lending Code (RLC) "to address some of the concerns that have been heard in the investigation so far".
+On 11 March 2022, the Government announced that, while the Investigation was ongoing, Cabinet had agreed to initial changes to the Credit Contracts and Consumer Finance Regulations 2004 (Regulations) and the RLC "to address some of the concerns that have been heard in the investigation so far".

 In April 2022, the Government released an exposure draft of the initial changes to the Regulations and RLC and MBIE ran a short public consultation on these proposed changes.
 On 9 June 2022, the Government announced that it had finalised the proposed initial changes to the Regulations and RLC to reflect the feedback from this consultation.